 A nationwide Digitek recall was announced after it was discovered that manufacturing errors could have allowed twice as the amount of active ingredients to be placed in tablets sold to consumers.
 Reports suggest that the defective Digitek tablets may have been sold for over a year.

 The Digitek recall has been classified as a Class 1 Recall, which means that the product poses a substantial risk of serious injury or death.
 For individuals with renal failure or impaired kidney function, they could suffer from a potentially fatal illness known as Digitalis Toxicity.
 This occurs when excessive amounts of digitalis accumulates in the body.

 DIGITEK CLASS ACTION SUITS AND INDIVIDUAL LAWSUITS

-The Digitek lawyers at Saiontz & Kirk, P.A. reviewed potential individual lawsuits on behalf of individuals who received a prescription for Digitek (digoxin tablets) since 2006 and required medical treatment as a result of digitalis toxicity.
+The Digitek lawyers at Saiontz & Kirk, P.A. previously reviewed potential individual lawsuits on behalf of individuals who received a prescription for Digitek (digoxin tablets) since 2006 and required medical treatment as a result of digitalis toxicity.
 Negligence in the manufacturing process has exposed people, particularly those with renal impairment, to a risk of serious and potentially fatal illness.